 4. What films can I see at Tallgrass Film Festival?

-Because Tallgrass Film Festival is a popular festival among filmmakers, regularly appearing in Moviemaker Magazine’s list of Top 50 film festivals worth the entry fee, the festival can only accept a small percentage of films submitted each year.
-This results in a well-curated selection of short and feature films; many of the films shown at Tallgrass have been nominated for or received Sundance or Independent Spirit Awards, and at least two films featured in Tallgrass have been nominated for Oscars.
+Tallgrass Film Festival is a popular festival among filmmakers, and it can only accept a small percentage of films submitted each year.
+This results in a well-curated selection of short and feature films; many of the films shown at Tallgrass have been nominated for or received Sundance or Independent Spirit Awards, and several films featured at the Tallgrass Film Festival have gone on to contend for Oscars.

-With nearly 250 films being screened there is something for every interest.
-Most days there are five films screening at once from which to choose.
-In early August, the Tallgrass team shared this first look at gala film selections and special presentations.
-On Aug.
-29, they announced the full slate of official selections and the festival schedule
+With nearly 130 films being screened during the festival there is something for every interest.
+There are as many as five-plus films screening at once from which to choose.
+In late August, the Tallgrass team shared this first look at three competition categories and will continue to make more announcements regarding the festival schedule

 Tallgrass Film festival goers are interviewed